kwame-mintah/javafx-spring-boot-loan-application/README.md

 * [Spring Boot](https://spring.io/)
 * [Maven 3.8.5](https://maven.apache.org/download.cgi?Preferred=ftp://ftp.osuosl.org/pub/apache/)

-If you would like to develop this application on your local machine, please ensure you have the above installed and configured.
+If you would like to continue developing this application on your local machine, please ensure you have the above installed and configured.

 ### Usage

 In order to run the application locally, you will first need to have the database running:

-1. Navigate to the directory that 'bs2202librarysystem' is stored,
+1. Navigate to the directory that 'javafx-springboot-loan-application' is stored,
 2. Type `docker-compose -up -d` in the root directory to start the postgres container.

 This should start up the database and populate the 'library-system-db' with initial data for local usage.